Our natural history library is the best in the region and is a must-visit venue for all naturalists.

 In 1867 Sir W G Armstrong (later Lord Armstrong) presented an important and varied collection of books.
 Subsequently some of the principal bequests brought the Society the libraries of W C Hewitson (in 1878, ornithology and entomology), Joshua Alder (in 1881, mainly molluscs and other invertebrates), Thomas Bold (in 1893, mainly entomology), Joseph Wright in 1922 and Harry Tully in 1951 (ornithology).
 It has an important collection of Thomas Bewick’s drawings and watercolours presented to the Society from the estate of his daughter Isabella who died in 1883.

-The oldest books we have are Pierre Belon’s Histoire de la Nature des Oyseaux of 1555 and William Turner’s A New Herball of 1568 and there are manuscripts and illustrations relating to many of the early members of the Society.
+Some additional, older works contained within the library are Pierre Belon’s Histoire de la Nature des Oyseaux of 1555 and William Turner’s A New Herball of 1568 and there are manuscripts and illustrations relating to many of the early members of the Society.

 From 1884 to 2006 the library occupied a large and handsome room at the front of the Hancock Museum (now a cafe), which was retained for the exclusive use of Society members.
 Bookcases, once occupied only the north wall in the room and later filled it rather too fully, but the atmosphere of quiet and scholarly elegance remained.
 Following the redevelopment of the museum 2006-2009 the library was re-housed in a specially built area on the top floor of the new extension at the rear of the museum (for more information, please click here).
 Our books have also been joined by those from the library of the Society of Antiquaries and the University’s Cowen archaeology collection.
 Since 2009 our collection has been open to the public as a reference library.